cast-org/figuration/docs/migration.md

 ### Lazy
 - Dropped support for jQuery animations as the slim build does not support them.
 Added an optional fade-in CSSS animation.

+### Slider
+- Dropped the slider widget as a bundled plugin.
+This has been replaced with the `.custom-range` styled `<input type="range">` element.

+### Player
+- Dropped support for sliders using the Slider widget, and added support for `<input type="range">` elements.
+A few improvements on the accesibility of the sliders were also added.

 ## Build Tools
 - Figuration now requires Node.js v8 or newer if using our build tools.
 This is due to the minimum Node.js requirement for `grunt-sass`.